dankamongmen/panelreels/README.md

  - NCURSES 6.1+ with wide character support is required.
  - GoogleTest 1.9.0+ is required.
+   - As of 2019-10, GoogleTest 1.9.0 has not yet been released.
+Debian and Arch ship prereleases of it.
+You need a build with `GTEST_SKIP`.
- - CMake 3.13+ is required.
+ - CMake 3.16+ is required.
 Chant the standard incantations.

 ## Panel wheels
 Panel wheels implement a dynamic collection of collapsible panels within a